Ewen-GitHub/digital-writing-folio/exercises.md

  I attempted to add audio to a twine story, followed all the steps and checked the coding not twice but 3 times but when I ran the story no audio wanted to play unfortunately.

+ *since then I've worked out the issue was with twine and its programming not so much with how I was implementing the code.

  ### My Glitch Remix on Audio
  [
  https://sleet-malleable-cheek.glitch.me/](https://polarized-important-litter.glitch.me/)